A

 Maxine Griffith

-From 2000 - 2005, Griffith was Executive Director of the Philadelphia City Planning Commission and Secretary (Deputy Mayor) for Strategic Planning.
-During her tenure, the Commission won two national American Planning Association awards, for the implementation of the Broad Street downtown plan and for their work with minority communities in North and West Philadelphia.
-Griffith also represented the City as part of the University of Pennsylvania’s “Penn Connects” Master-planning effort.
-Prior to her appointment in Philadelphia, Griffith worked at the U.S. Department of Housing and Urban Development (HUD), first as the Secretary’s Regional Director for New York and New Jersey, and then in Washington as HUD’s Assistant Deputy Secretary, where she re-vamped the Department’s 50-state field structure.
+Griffith has served as Executive Director of the Philadelphia City Planning Commission and Secretary (Deputy Mayor) for Strategic Planning.
+During her time there, the Commission won two national American Planning Association awards.
+She worked at the U.S. Department of Housing and Urban Development (HUD), first as the Secretary’s Regional Director for New York and New Jersey, and then as Assistant Deputy Secretary.
+She has also served for 6 years on the New York City Planning Commission.

 Courses